Sage1134/Greenify/README.md

 ## What it does

-Our application scans food items displayed by the user's camera input and performs an analysis on the object(s) detected, giving vital information on the different types of waste present in the image and a detail explnantion on how the user can limit the waste and help 'Greenify' their meal.
+Our application scans food components displayed by the user's camera input and performs an analysis on the object(s) detected, giving vital information on the different types of waste present in the image and a detail explnantion on how the user can limit the waste and help 'Greenify' their meal.

 ## Next Steps for Greenify